inkscape/inkscape/README-FOR-AFTER-SWITCHOVER/README.md

 > http://www.inkscape.org/en/contribute/report-bugs/

-Pull requests on github are welcome as a way to submit changes to the project, but keep in mind that the issues remain on Launchpad
+Pull requests on github are welcome as a way to submit changes to the project, but keep in mind that the issues remain on Launchpad.
 Particularly, make sure that PR titles include a reference to the Launchpad issue number, and once they're merged the issue should be marked as fixed on Launchpad.